Create an online event schedule in 5 easy steps

 Add a location

 Specify where the event takes place by adding the address to the location field.
 If you have multiple classes, the interface will make room for the additional information.
 This can be used to specify where the event takes place if you have multiple classes.
-If you publish your calendar this information is also transferred to the appropriate location field in Outlook, iCal or Google calendars.
+If you publish your calendar this information is also transferred to the appropriate location field in Outlook, Apple or Google Calendars.

 Add a price